Kongulu Mobutu: Family

 Kongulu was married to Dany Kanyeba Nyembwe and had children together.
 They lived in Kinshasa.

 Death

-Kongulu Mobutu died in exile in Monaco on September 24, 1998, aged 28 (a year after he attended his father's funeral at Rabat, Morocco).
+Kongulu Mobutu died in exile in Monaco on 24 September 1998, aged 28 (a year after he attended his father's funeral at Rabat, Morocco).
+It is unclear if he died at the Princess Grace of Monaco Hospital or at his father’s villa del Mare of Roquebrune Cap Martin.
+His death remains mysterious, despite various testimonies saying he died of HIV causes, illness or wound infection.
 Former Reuters journalist Michela Wrong has written that he and his brother Nyiwa died of AIDS.